naveen12124139/react-interview-question/README.md

 In this example, the `Counter` component manages its own state using the `useState` hook.
 The `count` state variable keeps track of the current count value.
 When the button is clicked, the `increment` function is called, updating the `count` state using the `setCount` function.
 As the state changes, React re-renders the component, updating the displayed count value.

 Overall, state in React provides a way for components to manage and update their internal data, enabling dynamic and interactive user interfaces.
-## 10.What is the significance of keys in React lists?
+## 10. What is the significance of keys in React lists?
 **answer:-** The significance of keys in React lists can be better understood with an example.
 Let's say we have a component that renders a list of items fetched from an API.
 Each item in the list has a unique `id` property.
 Here's how the component might look:

 ```jsx